Tyede/DiscordRPC---The-Discord/README.md

-# This Is a Private Project.
+# This Is a Public Project.

 So dont disturb!
+Anbd just use it!